slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Anybody with artistic ambitions is always trying to reconnect with the way they saw things as child."
 -- Tim Burton*

+> *"Art is the absence of fear."
+-- Erykah Badu*

+> *"Art is the elimination of the unnecessary."
+-- Pablo Picasso*